emprax/St8-ment/README.md

 One specific difference in regards to the state-based version is that the transitions in the state-machine are predefined regarding into which new state the machine transitions.

 **NOTE:** *When a callback is execute and throws an exception, then this exception will be caught and provided in a specific result, however, the transition into the targeted state will no longer occur at that moment.*

+### State-forge
+The state-forge is a response to concept of combining both the _State_ and _State-Machine_ pattern approaches.
+It comes down to the idea of using the _State_ version approach, although the state is no longer held inside the state-subject.
+The reason for this is for when someone decides to create a state-subject that is not approached in a more aggregate type of way, or is more or less very transient in approach.
+When that is the case it could be very frustrating to have the state-subject be applied in such a way that it is always up for providing the state dependencies as it is currently done with the _State_ version of this library.
+So, to mitigate this problem it has been decided to at a state-forge as a injectable service into other clients or services much like the state-machine of the _State-machine_ version of this library.
+Therefore, the state-subject is just the holder of the state-id, being suitable to just be a data model type of object.

 ## How it works